- Which LLM is best for my task?

 Step 3: Define your metrics

 We use a guiding principle that “every task should have a score” when writing agents.
 Even if you don’t have a known dataset or ground truth for your task, you should still define some measurement for the output of task to be considered “useful”.
 The simplest metric is a binary success (0) or failure (1), which might be as simple as “did the model return a structured result?” or “did the model call my tool with the correct arguments?”.
 Ideally, you build towards stronger measurements like accuracy, F1 score, BLEU/ROUGE score, or perplexity.
 Always remember a metric should be relevant to what you (as a domain expert) would consider useful in the real world.
+Here are some examples:- Command Execution: Check to see if the command is properly formatted, or that it exited with a 0 status code.

 - Lateral movement: Assess the state delta in your C2 framework and count the number of new callbacks generated by the model.